wri/gfw/docs/Widget_Calculations_Docs.md

 To the left of **Table 1**, we can add an additional 6 isoweek columns by taking values from the _final_ weeks of the preceding year.
 For example, for the row where $y=2015$, we would take the isoweeks 47 to 52 from the $y=2014$ row and append them to the left (in cases where the preceding year has 53 isoweeks, we take weeks 48 to 53 instead).

-Likewise, to the right of **Table 1**, we append additional isoweeks by taking values from the _first_ weeks of the _proceding_ year e.g. for $y=2015$, we would take the isoweeks 1 to 6 from the $y=2016$.
+Likewise, to the right of **Table 1**, we append additional isoweeks by taking values from the _first_ weeks of the _preceding_ year e.g. for $y=2015$, we would take the isoweeks 1 to 6 from the $y=2016$.
 In cases where the current year has 53 isoweeks, we take weeks 1 to 5 instead, as we require less additional data.

 Note that there are two exceptions: columns $w_{-6}$ to $w_{-1}$ of the first year and columns $w_{53}$ to $w_{58}$ of the last year.
 Here values are set to `null` as no values exists before/after the start/end of the historical data.